gazebosim/docs/dome/Manipulating_models.md

 Selection is the default mode.
 You can click to select entities in the scene.
-A selected entity will be highlighted to indicate its selection.
+A selected entity will be highlighted in the Entity Tree to indicate its selection.
 You can select multiple entities by holding `Ctrl` and clicking.

 ![Selecting multiple entities](img/select_mult.png)